 2020 Program Exhibition

-To close the program, all artists participate in an exhibition at a highly attended venue.
-Watershed Center for the Ceramic Arts is the 2020 organizational partner and will host the 2020 CAP Alumni Gathering and 2020 Exhibition, which is now taking place at Maine Craft Portland (due to COVID regulations).
+To close the program, all artists participate in a Capstone exhibition.
+Watershed Center for the Ceramic Arts is the 2020 organizational partner and (was supposed to) host the 2020 CAP Alumni Gathering and 2020 Exhibition, which is now taking place at Maine Craft Portland (due to COVID regulations).
 Maine Home + Design magazine is the exclusive magazine sponsor.

-Masters & Apprentices: Work from Maine’s 2020 Craft Apprentice Program will be on view at Watershed Center for the Ceramic Arts, Newcastle, ME from October 1-30, 2020 with an opening reception Friday, October 2, in conjunction with Maine Craft Weekend.
+Masters & Apprentices: Work from Maine’s 2020 Craft Apprentice Program will be on view in the windows of Maine Craft Portland, 221 Congress Street, Portland ME from October 16 – November 15, 2020 with an all day Open House Friday, October 16.

 The exhibition will feature work created during the seven month apprenticeship by master/apprentice pairs Thomas Berger and Anne Alexander (stone carving), Tim Christensen and Jena Merrill (ceramics), J.E.
 Paterak and Shelby Goldsmith (jewelry), Nisa Smiley and Jennifer Marshall (jewelry) and Chuck Lakin and Clifford Pettitt (woodworking), Kenneth Kortemeier and Will Wheeler (woodworking), Jayne Redman and Barbara Hopkins (jewelry).